Meet the leadership team

+Richard believes he and his staff have a ‘moral purpose’ to ensure that all of their students have the best learning, life chances and motivation possible.
 He is very clear that, as it is the only state school in Wisbech, Thomas Clarkson Academy should offer the same opportunities, support and motivation as any other school in the country, challenging outdated expectations and giving students the tools and impetus to progress to high education and rewarding careers.

-‘Improving teaching and learning is our number one focus; by having the right teachers teaching the most appropriate groups, making sure the curriculum is targeted and delivering high quality education from the moment students arrive in Year 7.’
+Richard, a history specialist, said: “Improving the quality of education at TCA is our number one focus; by having the right teachers teaching the most appropriate groups, making sure the curriculum is targeted and delivering high quality education from the moment students arrive in Year 7.”

-‘I bring resilience and a moral purpose to the role.
-The schools that I have taught in and the career choices I have made have been about balancing injustice and ensuring that all students can have the same opportunity to succeed as every other child through high quality education.
-We can create a better, fairer society by giving students equal opportunities to fulfil their potential.’
+“I bring resilience and a moral purpose to the role,” Richard said.
+“The schools that I have taught in and the career choices I have made have been about balancing injustice and ensuring that all students can have the same opportunity to succeed as every other child through high quality education.
+We can create a better, fairer society by giving students equal opportunities to fulfil their potential.”

-Richard heads up a strong team of senior leaders at the Academy, a team which was praised by Ofsted following an inspection in November.
+Richard heads up a strong team of senior leaders at the Academy, a team which was praised by Ofsted following an inspection in 2017.
 Leadership was judged to be good, with inspectors noting that senior leaders ‘have used their experience of successful school improvement in other schools to provide a sharp focus on improving this school’.
 They also commented that ‘leaders are passionate about improving the life chances of pupils’.

 Anne Hill was appointed as Executive Principal at the Brooke Weston Trust in January 2018.